hvitoi/tech-docs/os/linux/packages/core/base/coreutils/ln.md

 # ln - Link

-## Soft and Hard Links

 - `Inode`: Address of the file on the hard disk
-- `Soft link`: Link is removed if file removed or renamed.
+- `Symbolic link`: Link is removed if file removed or renamed.
 The soft link has different inode from the original file
 - `Hard link`: Deleting/renaming/moving the original file does not affect the link.
 Connects to inode.
 Hard link only works in the same partition.
 Hard link connects straight to the inode.
 A hard link is just the same file (not treated with a link - L)

 ```shell